-Suppose impedance does not match at input and output.
+Suppose the impedance does not match at input and output.
 There can be a signal loss, power cannot be transferred to production, or distortion may arise, leading to vertical waves.
 That ratio can approach infinity.

 But if Matching Impedance is matched.
 Then the problem of distortion or standing waves cannot occur.
 Or it can be a low vertical wave fraction in terms of voltage.

-If the circuit while a stripline schematic is confined to the interior.
+If the circuit, while a stripline schematic is confined to the interior.
 That of a sandwich of dielectric material.
 Air will constantly work to lower the operating dielectric constant of PCB solid.
 It is used in a microstrip schematic.

 Due to this condition.
 The operative dielectric constant of PCB components is used in a stripline schematic.
 It will be greater than the dielectric constituents used in a microstrip schematic.